Kautenja/comp7300-lab3/README.md

 #### [`columnwise.c`](columnwise.c)

-contains the code for column-wsie intialization and transpose.
+contains the code for column-wise intialization and transpose.
 To compile and run the column-wise initialization (and optimized transposition):

 ```shell